mlhartme/stool/main/documentation.md

 because it does not initially have a stage to operate on (although it results in a new (and selected) stage).

-All stage commands support stage options, invoke `stool help stage-options` for documentation.
+All stage commands support stage options, get `stool help stage-options` for documentation.

 ### stool-stage-options